I Tried To Be A Traditional Patriarch And Failed Miserably

 But I had an idea.
 My birthday was looming, so I figured I’d ask for a very specific present: obedience.
 I suggested that everyone spend a day pretending to care what dad wants, and — largely because it saved money on gifts — my family agreed.

 I got to be Mr. Banks for a day.

-And you’d be right to guess that I took full advantage of it.
+You’d be right to guess that I took full advantage of it.
 The world was mine.
 I was the white man-iest white man on the block.
 Privilege positively oozed from my pores as I paused, robe-clad in the hall, to consider my own desires.
-My children, I knew, would honor my wishes and my wife would do as I asked.
+My children, I knew, would honor my wishes, and my wife would do as I asked.
 Eyes would roll, but I could look past that.
 I was, after all, the patriarch.

 Mr. Banks is blithely dismissive of his wife.
 Me too.
 There have been plenty of times in the past few years where I’d demonstrated a Banksian disregard for my wife’s concerns.
 On several occasions, I’ve looked up from my phone and found myself mid-conversation with my wife with no idea what she was talking about.